COVID-19 student support

 Guidance for professionals

-If you have a question you can contact us by email at firstname.lastname@example.org, or on our new Student support line on 0203 757 8040.
-You will be asked to leave your name, number and a short message and a member of our team will get back to you.
+If you have any questions, contact us by email at firstname.lastname@example.org, or on our Student Support line on 0203 757 8040.
+You can also join our community of students on our Facebook group

 Share this page